gbc1858/astra-continuous-run/readme.md

-# Astra Simulation Recursion
+# Astra non-stop Run

 ## Description
-This file can be used for 1) mimicking the solenoid scan, and 2) loop all of the particle distribution `.ini` files under the same directory.
+This file can be used for 1) mimicking the solenoid scan, and 2) looping all of the particle distribution `.ini` files under the same directory.

 This file is only functional on macOS.
 For Windows or LINUX, you need to download other astra programs from [Astra (Desy)](http://www.desy.de/~mpyflo/).